Ashik640/100-days-of-code/log.md

 ### Day 1: October 20, 2020

 **Today's Progress**: Planned everything for the next 100 days.
 Reinstalled jdk and android studio.
 Started watching videos.
+                    **01 'What Does The Course Cover' & other basic stuffs.

 **Thoughts:** I wanted to learn this from a long time.
 But, never started seriously.
 I will mainly follow 'The Complete Android Oreo Developer Course' [Udemy Course] for this. [https://www.udemy.com/course/the-complete-android-oreo-developer-course/]